tkellogg/dueboot/README.md

  4. `PORT` is the name of the USB connection.
 Do an `ls /dev/tty*` to get a list of options.
 Most likely something like `tty.usbmodem141`.
  5. `RUST_SRC` is the name of the *.rs file that contains the `main` function for your sketch.

-Then run "rake burn" to upload to the Arduino.
+Then run `rake burn` to upload to the Arduino.

 Here is a circuit diagram of the Arduino sketch: